LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ## Web Server Configuration

 ### General

+Configure your web server's root to be the `public` directory.
+The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.

 It is also strongly recommended to serve Lychee over TLS.
 You may wish to consider [Let's Encrypt](https://letsencrypt.org/) for certificates and [Mozilla's SSL Configuration Generator](https://ssl-config.mozilla.org/) for server configuration examples.

 ### Apache